 This can help your email deliverability, since the sender is actually the sender, not some 3rd party server, and makes any future migrations headache free.

-For full transparency – features #3 and #4 are offered by some providers, those that charge you more for using their platforms.
-BigMailer offers this feature on all plans while being 50-90% cheaper(depending on your list size) than market leaders.
+Ok, so features #4 and #5 are offered by some providers, those that charge you more for using their platforms.
+BigMailer offers this feature on all plans while being 50-500% cheaper(depending on your list size) than market leaders.

 BigMailer automatically collects geo location data when your contacts perform these actions: